Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 * **Space** determines the space in which the outline is rendered.
 The options are: _Object_, _Screen_.
   * **Camera Distance Impact** **(this parameter is available in Universal RP only)** if **Space** is set to _Screen_, this parameter appears.
 It makes outlines that are further from camera appear thinner than outlines closer to the camera.

-Please remember that in addition to this shader Flat Kit has also a global *Outline image effect* applied per Renderer (in URP) and per camera (in Built-In RP).
+Please remember that in addition to this shader Flat Kit has also a global **Outline image effect** applied per Renderer (in URP) and per camera (in Built-In RP).
 In the [Outline Image Effect](/outline/) chapter in this manual you can find some useful specific and general info.
 {: .notice--info}

 ##### Flat Kit Per Object Outline Renderer Feature
 Once you enable the _Outline_ chaeckbox on the Stylized Surface material, a new Renderer Feature will be added to the Renderer.
 This feature is called _Flat Kit Per Object Outline_.
+You don't need to add this Renderer feature manually, it is added automatically when you enable the _Outline_ checkbox on the material.

 ![Flat Kit Per Object Outline Renderer Feature, main parameters](/FlatKit_Manual_Images/flat-kit-per-object-outline-renderer-feature-simple.png){:.image-fancy}